Jack Tuttle (American football)

-Jack Tuttle (born April 28, 1999) is an American former football quarterback who played for the Indiana Hoosiers, Utah Utes, and Michigan Wolverines.
+Jack Tuttle (born April 28, 1999) is an American former college football player.
+He played quarterback for the Indiana Hoosiers, Utah Utes, and Michigan Wolverines.
 Tuttle was a member of Michigan's national championship team in 2023.
-Tuttle is the current assistant wide receivers coach for the Michigan Wolverines.

 Early life

 Tuttle was born in Indianapolis, Indiana.
 He attended Mission Hills High School in San Marcos, California.
 As a senior, he completed 69% of his passes for 3,171 yards and 41 touchdowns with four interceptions and rushed 66 times for 207 yards and two touchdowns, earning CIF San Diego Section (SDS) Player of the Year honors while leading his team to a 12–1 record and the SDS Open Division championship game.
 Tuttle was rated as a four-star recruit, the 7th best quarterback and the 110th overall ranked player in the country.
 He received scholarship offers from USC, LSU, and Alabama, before ultimately committing to play college football at the University of Utah.